-While all those constraints are important, let’s just focus on one for now: cost.
-Avoiding budget overrun is key to closing a successful project.
-Quality and keeping to a schedule can all go out the window if the project is delivered over-budget.
+Avoiding cost overrun is key to closing a successful project.
+The quality of deliverables and a timely execution can go out the window if the project is delivered over budget.

-Of course, it’s easy to say you’re going to keep a tight budget, but cost overruns can happen in so many places, so actually keeping costs down can sometimes feel like a game of whack-a-mole.
+Of course, it’s easy to say you’re going to keep a tight budget.
+But cost overrun can happen in so many places that keeping costs down can sometimes feel like a game of whack-a-mole.

 What Is Cost Overrun?